-Agglutinating Lectins from Plants Selectively Bind to Cancer Cells
+Agglutinating Lectins from Plants Inhibit Cancer

 Nature is smart.
+Lectins from plants inhibit cancer naturally.

 Researchers from the University of Tokyo have discovered that a lectin naturally contained in Wisteria japonica seeds selectively binds to several types of cancer.
 And other plant lectins have been found to have this capability.